makahmad/Joobali/common/email/README.md

 You will get a warning mail with subject **Review blocked sign-in attempt**.
 Just follow the instruction to enable the 'un-safe access', and your next mail should be able to go through?

+You may need to run `sudo postfix start` again after you restart your computer, but there should be no other configuration